S Corp vs. C Corp: Everything You Need to Know

 S corporations can have just one class of stocks (disregarding voting rights), whereas C corporations can have a number of classes.
 Because of this fact, C corporations offer a little more flexibility when starting a business for those who plan to develop, increase possession, or promote their company.

 If you are considering forming an S corporation or a C corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.